DCS77/subtitled-video-to-audio-clips/README.md

 How to use:

-[1] - Convert video file to audio:
+[1] - First convert your video file to audio:

 ffmpeg -i video.avi -vn audio.wav
 ffmpeg -i video.avi -vn -f mp3 audio.mp3

 (Run "ffmpeg --help" to see additional options)

+[2] - Then run program